EOS compatible leadership team meeting: pros, cons and guidance10 min read

 This is the final stretch of the meeting!
 5 minutes before the end time (and no later!), take some time to review the following three things before everyone parts ways:

 - Recap the to-do list and next steps from your meeting.

 - Discuss if there are any cascading messages that need to be communicated to the rest of the organization.

 - Rate your meeting.
 The ideal is to receive ratings of 8 or higher.
 If it’s lower, ask why so you can course-correct for next time.

-P.s. if you’re using Hypercontext to run your level 10 meeting, hit “finish meeting” so that the meeting notes and next steps get emailed to all attendees.
+P.s.
+If you’re using Hypercontext to run your meeting, hit “finish meeting” so that the meeting notes and next steps get emailed to all attendees.